BackofenLab/HVSeeker/HVSeeker-DNA/README.md

 ## Usage
 This script can be run from the command line with various options.
+First create a "Bacteria" folder to put in you Bacteria data and a "Phage" folder for your Phage data.
+See the Sample_Data for an example.
 Below is a detailed description of the command-line arguments:

 **Basic Usage**
 ```